GiCCastro/coffee_and_code_cafe/README.md

 A responsive landing page created as a frontend and content-focused sample project.

-This project represents a fictional café designed for developers, students, and creatives.
-Combining a cozy atmosphere with productivity and creativity.
+This project represents a fictional café designed for developers, students, and creatives, combining a cozy atmosphere with productivity and creativity.
 It also demonstrates bilingual documentation (EN / PT-BR).

 ---